adowlin/project-2-staycations/README.md

 - As a first-time visitor, I want to;
     1. Search for holiday destinations in Ireland:
         - Upon entering the site, I am greeted with visual images of Irish scenery, which provide encouragement and inspiration to book an Ireland-based holiday.
-        - Upon entering the site, I am shown information in the lead text about how to use the site to find a holiday destination in Ireland, and should notice the presence of a searchbar at the bottom of the viewport.
+        - Upon entering the site, I am shown information in the lead text about how to use the site to find a holiday destination in Ireland, and should notice the presence of a search bar at the bottom of the viewport.
         - When scrolling down the front page of the site, I am intuitively invited to search for a location in Ireland in the search bar.
         - The presence of a Google Map box intuitively shows me that I will be able to see locations in Ireland on the map.
     2. See places of interest and attractions near my preferred destination:
-        - With the presence of 3 search buttons, I see that there is an options to filter search results to show "Sights" near the location that I have searched for.
+        - With the presence of 3 search buttons, I see that there is an option to filter search results to show "Sights" near the location that I have searched for.
     3. Find & book accomodation & restaurants near my preferred destination:
         - Similarly, the 3 search buttons also present me with the options to filter my search results by "Food" and "Stays" - to search for restaurants and accommodation near the location that I have entered into the search bar.
         - Upon viewing the list of search results for either food or accomodation near my search location, I am presented with an intuitive "Details" link for each search result.
-        - Upon clicking the "Details" link, I am brought to a Google search results page in a new tab, which provided me with the relevant information and website links in order to make a bookings with restaurants, hotels, B&Bs, hostels, etc.
+        - Upon clicking the "Details" link, I am brought to a Google search results page in a new tab, which provides me with the relevant information and website links in order to make bookings with restaurants, hotels, B&Bs, hostels, etc.
     4. Contact the site owner with any questions:
-        - When first viewing the site, I can see link to the "Contact" page in the navigation links.
+        - When first viewing the site, I can see a link to the "Contact" page in the navigation links.
         - When I scroll to the bottom of the site's front page, I find another link to the site's "Contact" page, along with links to the site's social media profiles.
         - Upon visiting the site's "Contact" page, I am presented with information about how to get in touch with the site owner, by using the page's embedded contact form.
         - Upon filling in the contact form, I am presented with intuitive popovers if the information I have entered is in an incorrect format for the current form input type.